Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

 $\bullet$ The {\bf scheduler} has access to the queue size and the entire state of the server.
-When the server is available and the queue is not empty, the scheduler decides whether to assign a new task or to allow for a rest period.
-Our formulation admits non-work-conserving policies whereby the scheduler may choose to assign rest periods even when the queue is not empty.
-This allows the server to rest as a way to steer the action-dependent state towards a range that can deliver better long-term performance. \\ We adopt a stochastic discrete-time framework in which time is uniformly partitioned into epochs, within which new tasks arrive according to a Bernoulli process.
+When the server is available and the queue is not empty, the scheduler policy decides whether to assign a new task or to allow for a rest period.
+Our formulation admits non-work-conserving policies that may choose to assign rest periods even when the queue is not empty.
+This would allow the server to rest as a way to steer the activity state towards a range that can deliver better long-term performance. \\ We adopt a stochastic discrete-time framework in which time is uniformly partitioned into epochs, within which new tasks arrive according to a Bernoulli process.
 The probability of arrival per epoch is termed arrival rate\footnote{Notice that, unlike the nomenclature we adopt here, {\em arrival rate} is commonly used in the context of Poisson arrival processes.
 This distinction is explained in detail in Section~\ref{sec:ArrivalProcess}.}.
-We constrain our analysis to {\em stationary schedulers} characterized by policies that are invariant under epoch shifts.
+We constrain our analysis to {\em stationary scheduler policies} that are invariant under epoch shifts.
 We discuss our assumptions and provide a detailed description of our framework in Section~\ref{sec:ProbFormModel}.